23 September 2018

-On the corner of Market Street a whole group of Spitfire marshals practiced their cheering as they saw me walking towards them.
+On the corner of Market Street a whole group were practiced their cheering as they saw me walking towards them.
 Heather had even managed to grab a take away coffee to keep her hands warm.
 As mine was gone by this time I felt slightly jealous.

 Sue and Tina were so well wrapped up I almost didn’t recognise them when I came to the next corner.
 Their cheeky grins gave them away though and Sue shook her tambourine for me as I passed.
 Both were sure the first runners would be along soon but it sounded like wishful thinking to me.